While the hurdles to adopting grocery eCommerce success may seem overwhelming, here are 4 ways to ensure you achieve success.

 The next step is to pull it all together into one seamless experience.
 If it takes several different apps to get it done, the convenience is lost.

 Digital technology, ironically, is allowing grocery to return to its roots.
-By using technological innovation to be the local place where customers can either shop in person or get their items delivered from a trusted merchant, regional grocers will continue to thrive for many years to come.
+By using technological innovation to be the local place where customers can either shop in person or get their items delivered from a trusted merchant, grocery success in eCommerce will continue to thrive for many years to come.

 Want to have insights like these delivered straight to your inbox?
 Sign up for our monthly newsletter, The Digital Grocer, for the latest in grocery news.